aleccool213/blog/src/pages/2018-08-20-elixir/index.md

    <tr><td><img src="./trends.png" alt="pattern-matching-example"/></td></tr>
 </table>

-It still has a long way to go.
+The trend is upwards but it still has a long way to go for becoming somewhat mainstream.

 Moving forward, I plan is just to write more and more Elixir code and get more comfortable with it.
 HackerRank has Elixir as an environment so it has been a great resource to practice the syntax.
 One of the next things I want to do is start creating something in [Phoenix](https://github.com/phoenixframework/phoenix).

-Elixir Toronto Meetup Group on Meetup
+Another resource I used in my learning journey was the <a href="https://www.meetup.com/TorontoElixir/" target="_blank">Elixir Toronto Meetup Group on Meetup</a>.

 ## Reading resources